Lcfvs/easy-require/ajax.md

 <b>onload :</b> The request callback<br />
 <b>delay :</b> The semi-asynchrounous request delay to retry to send it on failure (default: 1000ms)<br />
 <b>headers :</b> The request headers, is an object that contains your headers<br />
-    by default, all requests have a HTTP_X_REQUESTED_WITH header to 'xmlhttprequest'<br />
+&nbsp;&nbsp;&nbsp;&nbsp;by default, all requests have a HTTP_X_REQUESTED_WITH header to 'xmlhttprequest'<br />
-    and all non-GET requests have a Content-Type header to 'application/x-www-form-urlencoded'
+&nbsp;&nbsp;&nbsp;&nbsp;and all non-GET requests have a Content-Type header to 'application/x-www-form-urlencoded'